pa-ba/McCarthy-Painter/README.md

  - [Memory.v](Memory.v): the abstract memory model
  - [LinearMemory.v](LinearMemory.v): simple instantiation of the memory model
  - [Tactics.v](Tactics.v): tactics library

+## Paper vs. Coq Proofs

+The Coq proofs proceed as the calculations in the paper.
+There are, however, two minor technical difference due to the nature of the Coq system.

+  1. In the paper the derived VMs are tail recursive, first-order functions.
+The Coq system must be able to prove termination of all recursive function definitions.
+Since Coq's termination checker is not powerful enough to prove termination for some of the VMs (VMs from sections 3.1, 4.1, 5) or the VMs are not expected to terminate in general (VMs for lambda calculi / for language with loops), we had to define the VMs as relations instead.
+In particular, all VMs are defined as a small-step semantics.
+Each tail recursive function of a VM corresponds to a configuration constructor in the small-step semantics.
+As a consequence, the calculations do not prove equations, but rather instances of the relation `=>>`, which is the transitive, reflexive closure of the relation `==>` that defines the VM.

+  2. The Coq files contain the final result of the calculation, and thus do not reflect the *process* of discovering the definition of the compiler and the VM.
+That is, the files already contain the full definitions of the compiler and the virtual machine.
+But we used the same methodology as described in the paper to *develop* the Coq proofs.
+This is achieved by initially defining the `Code` data type as an empty type, defining the `==>` relation as an empty relation (i.e. with no rules), and defining the compiler function using the term `Admit` (which corresponds to Haskell's "undefined").
+This setup then allows us to calculate the definition of the `Code` data type, the VM, and the compiler as described in the paper.

 ## Technical Details

 ### Dependencies